Radnen/link.js/README.md

 var results = Link(array).map2(add, timesten).wheremap(even, add).toArray()
 ```

-which turns out to greatly impact the overall execution speed of the library.
+Which turns out to greatly impact the overall execution speed of the library.
+Presently it knows to do this only
+on a few operations (map and filter/where), but in time will grow as needed.
+The optimizer also takes some time to
+work.
+The optimizer is ran while the chain is built.
+It is not a thing that runs on its own before the chain is
+executed.

 Features
 ========